nahimanajz/Listsmarter/App/README.md

 Title
 Description
-Status (enum with values: Open, InProgress, Closed) Assignee (reference to Person object)
+Status (enum with values: Open, InProgress, Closed) Person (reference to Person object)

 Bucket (reference to Bucket object)
 Repositories should be based on in-memory Array or Collection of objects